nu11secur1ty/OpenSUSE-Linux-Linux-Architecture_Deployment-administration/Apache2/check_if_is_running.md

 - If something is not ok, the server will report you with a message on your console.
   Then you must fix your problems and then you can use this checking script.

+# WARNINGS:
-# WARNING: You must be known exactly what you doing with your web server and when you do this before you use this script!!!
+- You must be known exactly what you doing with your web server and when you do this before you use this script!!!
-# If you have an application which may make changes of your apache configuration, you have to comply with that before you take a   decision to use this script!!!
+- If you have an application which may make changes of your apache configuration, you have to complete with that before you take a decision to use this script!!!

 ```bash
 #!/bin/bash